Sebastien-Raguideau/strain_resolution_practical/Introduction.md

 ```

 The for loop must be pasted as one chunk of text into the terminal or create a small shell script to store commands.
+Can you make sense of what that script does?

 <a name="binning"/>

 ## Contig binning

 The first step is to derive coverage from bam files.
 For this we can use metabat2 script.
-It takes bam files as inpute produce a table of mean coverage depth and std for each contigs in each sample.
+It takes bam files as input and produce a table of mean coverage depth and corresponding std for each contigs in each sample.

 ```bash
 cd ~/Projects/AD_binning/Map